Design Brief Featured Image

 Context is everything and this section of your design brief should give exactly that!

-Give a brief but descriptive project overview section of what your project is and what it will be used for.
-This doesn’t have to dig too deep, but a sentence or two that clearly states your request and what you’ll be using it for is a great starting point for the designer.
+Give a brief but descriptive project overview section that explains your project and its purpose.
+This doesn’t have to be too deep, but a sentence or two that clearly states your request and its purpose is a great starting point for the designer.

 This section may also include a bit about the company or client commissioning the design.
-What the company does, its primary services, values, and brand identity are common details to find in this section.
+Common details include what the company does, its primary services, values, and brand identity.

 Example: